MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Posting a single batch

 Batch-level posting is one method of posting transactions.
 Within batch- level posting, there are three types—batch, series, and master.
 The only difference among these posting types is the number and types of batches you post at once.

 Batch and series posting are explained in the following procedures.
 For information about master posting, refer to the System User’s Guide (Help \>\> Contents \>\> select Using the System).

 You can use the Sales Batch Entry window to post a single batch.
 More than one person can enter transactions in the same batch; however, a batch can’t be posted if anyone is making changes to it.

->   When you post a batch, your Receivables Management records will be updated
->   to reflect the information from the transactions.
-Your General Ledger
->   accounts will be updated, depending on your posting setup selections.
+ When you post a batch, your Receivables Management records will be updated to reflect the information from the transactions.
+Your General Ledger accounts will be updated, depending on your posting setup selections.

 -   If your system is set up to post to General Ledger, the batch will appear in the Financial Series Posting and Master Posting windows.
 You can edit the transactions in the General Ledger Transaction Entry window before posting them again.
 Your accounts will be updated when you post the transactions in General Ledger.

 -   If your system is set up to post through General Ledger, your accounts will be updated at once and you won’t need to post the batch again in General Ledger.

+    > [!NOTE]
->   *If there are batch total or batch approval requirements in Sales Order
->   Processing and you post a batch through General Ledger, the batch will be
->   posted through General Ledger regardless of the batch requirements in
+    > If there are batch total or batch approval requirements in Sales Order Processing and you post a batch through General Ledger, the batch will be posted through General Ledger regardless of the batch requirements in General Ledger.
->   General Ledger.*

->   Before you post a batch you should:
+Before you post a batch you should:

 -   Print an edit list and review the transactions in the batch.
 When you choose to print an edit list, the Sales Document Print Options window opens where you select to print an edit list.
 If you need to make corrections to the transactions or the batch, do so at this time.
 For more information about printing an edit list, see the System Setup Guide (Help \>\> Contents \>\> select Setting up the System).

 -   Make a backup of your company’s data.
 Refer to the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.

 -   Approve invoices that exceeded the customer’s credit limit if you are using customer credit limit override workflow.

->   **To post a single batch:**
+**To post a single batch:**

 1. Open the Sales Batch Entry window.

->   (Sales \>\> Transactions \>\> Sales Batches)
+    (Sales \>\> Transactions \>\> Sales Batches)

-1. Enter or select the batch ID and origin for the batch.
+2. Enter or select the batch ID and origin for the batch.

-2. Approve the batch for posting, if required.
+3. Approve the batch for posting, if required.
 Once approved, a batch can’t be edited unless you unmark Approved.

+    > [!NOTE]
->   *Once a batch containing recurring documents has been posted, the status
->   automatically will become Unapproved.
-If you want to post the recurring
->   documents again, you must approve the batch again before posting it.*
+    > Once a batch containing recurring documents has been posted, the status automatically will become Unapproved.
+If you want to post the recurring documents again, you must approve the batch again before posting it.

-1. Choose Post.
+4. Choose Post.
 One or more posting journals will be printed, depending on how your system is set up.
 A Report Destination window might appear for each posting journal that is printed.

->   If you’re verifying batch totals and post a batch that contains erroneous
->   transactions, the control totals will be adjusted to reflect the
->   transactions that weren’t posted.
-Any transactions that contain errors will
->   remain in the batch after posting is complete.
-The actual number of
->   transactions in the batch will be recalculated and the control total will
->   become zero.
-After you’ve corrected the transaction, you’ll need to enter a
->   new control total and post again.
+If you’re verifying batch totals and post a batch that contains erroneous transactions, the control totals will be adjusted to reflect the transactions that weren’t posted.
+Any transactions that contain errors will remain in the batch after posting is complete.
+The actual number of transactions in the batch will be recalculated and the control total will become zero.
+After you’ve corrected the transaction, you’ll need to enter a new control total and post again.

 ### Chapter 27: Transferring documents

->   You can transfer customer and item information from an existing document to
->   a newly created document of another type.
-For example, if a customer decides
->   to place an order based on a quote you provided, you can transfer the
->   information from the existing quote to a new order.
-You don’t have to
->   reenter the information.
+You can transfer customer and item information from an existing document to a newly created document of another type.
+For example, if a customer decides to place an order based on a quote you provided, you can transfer the information from the existing quote to a new order.
+You don’t have to reenter the information.

->   The following document types can be transferred:
+The following document types can be transferred:

 | **Document type**  | **Transfer to**          |
 |--------------------|--------------------------|